PRO-2684/gadgets/GM_config/README.md

 `e.detail` is a dictionary with the following properties:

 - `prop`: The id of the config item accessed/modified.
+Use dots to represent nested config items.
 - `before`: The value of the config item before the operation.
 - `after`: The value of the config item after the operation.
 - `remote`: Indicating whether this modification is caused by other script instances.
 Always `false` for `get` event (cannot detect other instances' accesses).

 This feature is often used to update your script dynamically when config is modified.
 In this lib, auto-updating menu is implemented by this feature.

-### To sum up: the process of modifying config
+### Sum up: the process of modifying config

 1. User clicks the menu command
 2. Pass `prop.name` and current value to `prop.input` to get user input